lalyos/blog-docker/TEST.md

-Before you push your blog to the **master** branch, it should be tested.
+Before you push your blog to the **source** branch, it should be tested.
 Testing means:

 - generating the static files with jekyll